-(2) Funds of the organization may only be used for the purposes set out in these statutes.
+(2) Funds of the organization may only be used for the purposes set out in these Statutes.

 (3) The associates may not receive any shares in profits or other benefits from the funds of the organization.
-Upon their resignation or in the event of the dissolution or annulment of the organization or if tax-privileged purposes cease to apply, they shall not receive back more than the shares they had originally paid and the fair market value of their contributions in kind.
+Upon their resignation or in the event of the dissolution of the organization or if tax-privileged purposes cease to apply, they shall not receive more than the shares they had originally paid and the fair market value of their contributions in kind.

 (4) No person may benefit from payments that are alien to the purpose of the organization or by disproportionately high remuneration.